Income Disparity in the Face of Labor Displacement by Technology

 4. If we stick our heads in the sand and do nothing about this issue for the next few decades, what do you think is likely to happen?
 In particular, do you think that Peck is right?
 Why?

-5. Do you think, in say the next couple of decades, that any of the solutions proposed by Martin Ford are likely to be politically acceptable in the US?
+5. Do you think, in say the next couple of decades, that any of the more radical solutions proposed by any of these authors are likely to be politically acceptable in the US?

 You should be able sketch answers to all these questions in 2 or 3 pages.
 Number your sections 1 - 5, corresponding to the five questions above.
 Each section should have a clear thesis statement.